 Valid licensure must be kept current throughout the length of employment.
 Failure to demonstrate/show proof of possession of required valid licensure may result in dismissal and/or termination of employment.

-Bilingual Proficiency – Some positions may require bilingual fluency in a variety of languages depending upon the department’s bilingual needs.
+- Bilingual Proficiency in a variety of languages depending upon the department's bilingual needs.
 Only those eligible candidates who pass the bilingual proficiency test will be considered for bilingual positions.
 Applicants must indicate on the application form the language(s) in which they claim proficiency.

 Note: Falsifying one’s education, training, or work experience or attempted deception on the application may result in disqualification for this and future job opportunities with the City and County of San Francisco.